 - enhance oral health workforce.

 - eliminate oral health disparities.13

-In 2009, the Health Resources and Services Administration requested the Institute of Medicine (IOM) evaluate the current oral health system for the entire U.S. population and provide recommendations and strategic approaches to the HHS for a potential oral health initiative.
-Reviewing important factors such as care settings, workforce, financing, quality assessments, access to care, and education, the IOM committee focused on these areas and how these factors linked to current and future HHS programs and policies.12 The committee report, “Advancing Oral Health in America32, provided recommendations/organizing principles for a new oral health initiative:
+The Institute of Medicine (IOM) in 2009 evaluated the oral health system for the entire U.S. population and provided recommendations and strategic approaches to the HHS for a potential oral health initiative.31 Reviewing important factors such as care settings, workforce, financing, quality assessments, access to care, and education, the IOM committee focused on these areas and how these factors linked to current and future HHS programs and policies.12 The committee report, Advancing Oral Health in America32, provided recommendations/organizing principles for a new oral health initiative:

 - establish HHS high-level accountability in evaluating the oral health initiative.